eclipse-tractusx/tractusx-edc/docs/migration/Version_0.3.4_0.4.0 - Guide/1-management-api-oveview.md

 With the introduction of the new [Dataspace Protocol](https://docs.internationaldataspaces.org/dataspace-protocol/overview/readme), now using JSON-LD, all Management API endpoints had to be adapted as well to reflect that.
 JSON-LD (JSON for Linked Data) is an extension of JSON that introduces a set of principles and mechanisms to enable interoperability.

-This document will showcase how this change impacted the management API usage.
+This document will showcase how this change impacts the management API usage.

 > Please note: Before running the examples the corresponding environment variables must be set.
 > How such an environment can be setup locally is documented in [settings chances](../Version_0.3.4_0.4.0.md).